Titus-Briggs/my-website/content/posts/nova-centurion.md

 Since leaving, I was delighted to see the club featured in a BBC News segment highlighting its impressive scholarship programme and close ties with Nottingham’s two universities.
 David — one of the swimmers I got to know well — was front and centre.
 Seeing their continued success reminds me how valuable that chapter was in shaping how I think about performance, people, and potential.

+You can check out the post [here on LinkedIn](https://www.linkedin.com/posts/david-coyle-74998b209_nova-centurion-on-instagram-brilliant-article-activity-7290824598143598593-yFjb).

 ## The Data

 {{< figure src="/my-website/images/data_analysis.png" caption="Excel worksheet of raw data of swim times and averages" link="/my-website/images/data_analysis.png" width="60%" >}}